 We challenge you to take a more detailed view of deployment.
 Hone in on how many hours per week that piece of equipment is deployed.
 Think proactively about whether or not your company is in the position to either increase the number of projects it takes on to fully leverage owned assets - or - whether you should look for opportunities to subcontract your dump trucks out when project schedules are light.
 Remember, you own the asset 24/7, which means that if you aren’t currently looking at opportunities like night-time work you are missing out on 12 potential deployment hours!

 This level of granularity is often difficult to ascertain without outside help.
 Logistics platforms are now able to help construction companies by providing the data needed to track this information.
-Furthermore, since some platforms, like TRUX, offer all-in-one solutions, you can also subcontract your trucks directly through the platform.
+Furthermore, since some trucking logistics platforms, like TRUX, offer all-in-one solutions, you can also subcontract your trucks directly through the platform.

 Availability is the time that machines are deployed on-site and expected to work.
 However, there are two instances where availability is impacted.
-The first example occurs when trucks are on the job and a mechanical breakdown happens.
+The first asset utilization example occurs when trucks are on the job and a mechanical breakdown happens.
 The impacts of this are easily felt and understood by the entire team - mechanical breakdowns put construction projects and timelines at risk.
 Measuring this type of occurrence can help you identify whether your preventative maintenance plan needs improvement or whether your fleet is aging out of effective and reliable work.
 The second type of instance is when the machine is able to work but is off shift and not required to work.
 In this scenario, your organization may benefit from subcontracting that vehicle out.

 Utilization is the amount of time machines are actually working on-site.
 It is important to note that there can still be wasted time with machines that fall into this category.
 The type of waste that occurs at this level is frustrating because it means that the machine has been deployed, is on-site, is able to work - and isn’t working.
 This could be the time that a dump truck spends waiting in line at a job site or quarry.
 It could also be the time that they wait while the jobsite crews get ready for them.

 It is in this area of waste that logistics platforms really prove their value.
-Because you can plan, schedule, and dispatch more efficiently, you see efficiency gains at the jobsite resulting in less utilization waste.
+Because you can plan, schedule, and dispatch more efficiently, you see efficiency gains at the jobsite resulting in less construction equipment utilization waste.

 React More Quickly to The Needs of Your Organization